Skip to content

 Each row is a decision.
 Expand to see the decision record and whether it can be challenged.

-UK ICE Regulations / TULRCA Section 188 consultation classification Is the required consultation classification (ICE Regulations 2004 50-plus employees + TULRCA Section 188 20-plus redundancies + ACAS Code individual consultation + TUPE Regulation 14) automatically classified?
+UK ICE Regulations / TULRCA Section 188 consultation classification Does the agent automatically classify which consultation regime applies - the ICE Regulations for 50-plus undertakings, TULRCA Section 188 for 20-plus redundancies, the ACAS Code for individual cases, or TUPE Regulation 14 on transfer?
 Rules Engine

 Decision Record